Medically reviewed by Katelyn Hagerty, FNP

 From there, they’ll work with you on treatment options.
-Here, some of the common ways to address depression.
+Here are some of the common ways to address depression.

 One treatment option you may be offered is talk therapy — specifically cognitive behavioral therapy (CBT).

-Research supports the idea that CBT can be an effective way to treat moderate depression in depressed patients.
+According to an article published in the Indian Journal of Psychiatry, CBT can be an effective way to treat moderate depression in depressed patients.

 If you participate in CBT as a means to treat your depression, you can expect to follow these steps: